I escaped reality at a very young age by creating my own world with ink and paint. I preferred it there.

 I was born and raised in Manhattan in New York City.
 I moved to L.A. to do more extensive work in the film industry.
 I then moved to Nashville after the big quake of 94' destroyed my place in Los Angeles.
 I wasn't thinking straight when I made that decision.

 I was accepted based on my artistic ability to both the High School of Art and Design and the High School of Music and Art in New York.
 I attended Fordham University at Lincoln Center where I was a theatre major.

 A partial list of professional work; straight out of college I went to work for the American Academy of Dramatic Arts, then four years at the original Roundabout Theatre Company (amazing time) and when I finally couldn't take it anymore (no #MeToo movement back then) I went to the Hesseltine Baker Talent agency where I met Christopher (Superman) Reeve (such a good story) who I worked with for four years before moving to Hollywood.

 I've road tripped across the country twice in my life and was a witness in the O.J.
 Simpson trial.
-I've known, loved and learned from the great, the interesting, the brilliant and the talented as well as the good, the bad and the ugly, and by losses and gains.
+I've known, loved and learned from the great, the interesting, the brilliant and the talented as well as the good, the bad and the ugly, and grown and changed by losses and gains.

 I've lived in such a way as to make a lot of my dreams come true against the odds.

 I asked what my own measure of success was and with that answer life began to fall into place.

 Thank you for stopping by....xoxn